juhasev/sample-ninja-help/edit-panelist-projects.md

 #### # of quality issues ####
 Number of quality issues with this panelist
 #### # of duplicate participant ####
-Number of times this participant has been detected as duplicate.
+Number of times this panelist has been detected as duplicate.
+HIgh number here may indicative of "professionals".
-#### of completed ####
+#### # of completed ####
-Total number of completed projecs
+Total number of completed projecs.

-> All Values are life time values and there is no way to reset them
+> All counts are life time values and there is no way to reset them.